All Episodes

 They're pretty much overrunning the place.

-And the Blasio has no clue how to deal with any of this, and neither does Cuomo.
+And de Blasio has no clue how to deal with any of this.

-And now they're targeting police stations across the U.S. You have four shots in St. Louis, one in Vegas, a Bronx New York, a hit and run caught on video.
+And now they're targeting police stations across the U.S. You have four shot in St. Louis, one in Vegas, a Bronx, New York, a hit and run caught on video.

-And you know, then you got the mob in the media, Democrats that basically though this is this is they're basically nonviolent.
+And, you know, then you got the mob in the media, Democrats, they're basically, oh, this is this is they're basically nonviolent.

 No, that's not why.

-Rioters set uh fire to uh to a home with a child inside, then block firefighter uh access.
+Rioters set fire to a home with a child inside, then blocked firefighter access.

-Uh, according to Richmond uh police chief Will Smith, Seattle cop removes a fellow officer's knee from another guy's neck that was being detained amidst some of the chaos.
+According to Richmond police chief Will Smith, Seattle cop removes a fellow officer's knee from another guy's neck that was being detained amidst some of the chaos.

-Uh UFC star John Jones was stopping rioters in uh Albuquerque.
+UFC star John Jones was stopping rioters in Albuquerque.

-You have rioters hijacking Chicago's police radio communication, slowing response times.
+You have rioters hijacking Chicago's police radio communications, slowing response times.

-I mean, and there are people now that have decided the cops are useless and their cities and rioters now trying to force their way into a a bakery.
+I mean, and there are people now that have decided the cops are useless in their cities and rioters now trying to force their way into a bakery.

 Well, guess what?